The Rewarding Challenges of Managing Spring Fling: Gabi Videla '18 and Chance Stewart '18

 Chance: Since being in college, I was a marketing intern for a racetrack in Phoenix for car racing.
 I was also an event production and marketing intern for a racing series this past summer.
 Currently, I work as an office assistant for the Eller College development and alumni relations team.
 A lot of my experience has been in marketing and event production, and when I came to Eller I knew they had a great marketing program.
 I really wanted a financial background to make myself more versatile and combine economics with my marketing experience.

-Gabi: The summer after my freshman year, I had an internship in Barcelona, Spain as a marketing intern.
+Gabi: The summer after my first year, I had an internship in Barcelona, Spain as a marketing intern.
 I also had an accounting internship during my sophomore year, and this past summer I worked for Goldman Sachs as an operations intern.
 Currently, I work in the Eller undergraduate office as the honors student coordinator, which is the assistant to the honors advisor.

 Can you tell us a bit more about Spring Fling?